Could your next eye test be free?

-At Specsavers, we aim to offer the clearest information possible to help you find the best deal for you.
+We aim to offer the clearest information possible to help you find the best deal for you.
 We know that trying to work out whether you qualify for free eye tests with PRSI or a Medical Card can be confusing.

 Before your eye test